johnnapa/Data-Analytics-Excel-Projects/README.md

-# Data-Analytics-Excel-Projects
+# Data-Analytics-SpreadSheet-Projects

-This repository holds all Data analytics code and queries from projects created Compilation of all Projects in Data Analytics using Excel Projects includes:
+This repository holds all Data analytics code and queries from projects created Compilation of all Projects in Data Analytics using Excel/GoogleSheets Projects includes:

 - Data Cleaning
 - Pivot Tables
 - Dashboarding and Visualization